loucass003/llelievr.dev/src/views/projects/slimevr-en.md

 Once we decided on the schema of for the protocol, I started implementing all of it and refactoring most of the Java server to use the new protocol and separate the GUI logic from the server logic as it was deeply merged together.

-After a few weeks of programming the GUI and the new protocol me and Mrjvs decided to make the GUI look even better, and also worked on a style guide for the whole interface.
-We also had been preparing a new onboarding process for new users to get their trackers setup and explaining how everything works
+After a few weeks of programming the GUI and the new protocol, me and Mrjvs decided to make the GUI look even better!
+We also worked on a style guide for the whole interface abd had been preparing a new onboarding process for new users.
+The goal was to make their first experience with the interface smoother

 Here are some sections of new guidelines: